proycon/analiticcl/README.md

 ## Usage

-Analiticcl is typically used through its command line interface, full syntax help is always available through ``analiticcl --help``.
+Analiticcl is typically used through its command line interface or through the [Python binding](https://github.com/proycon/analiticcl/tree/master/bindings/python).
+Full syntax help for the command line tool is always available through ``analiticcl --help``.

 Analiticcl can be run in several **modes**, each is invoked through a subcommand: